-|“Do not take revenge nor bear a grudge against the children of your people.
+|“Do not take revenge nor bear a grudge against anyone among your people.
 You must love your neighbor as you love yourself.”
 (Lev.
 19:18)|

 Is this mitzvah of Ahavat Yisrael realistic?
 Is it possible to truly love another person as much as we love ourselves?

-Each one of you, each individual soul from the aggregation of all of you, is a great spark, part of the torch of the Light of the universe which enlightens my life.
+Each one of you, each individual soul from the aggregation of all of you, is a great spark from the torch of infinite light, which enlightens my existence.
 You give meaning to life and work, to Torah and prayer, to song and hope.
 It is through the conduit of your being that I sense everything and love everything.”
-(Shemonah Kevatzim 1:163)|
+(Shemonah Kevatzim, vol. I, sec.
+163)

 For Rav Kook, Ahavat Yisrael was not just theoretical.
 Stories abound of his extraordinary love for other Jews, even those who were intensely antagonistic to his ways and beliefs.
 Below is one such story, from the period that Rav Kook served as chief rabbi of pre-state Israel.

-One day, Rav Kook returned from a brit milah ceremony in Jerusalem’s Old City, accompanied by dozens of students.
+One day Rav Kook returned from a brit milah ceremony in Jerusalem’s Old City, accompanied by dozens of students.
 Suddenly a small group of hotheaded extremists attacked the rabbi, showering him with waste water.
 The chief rabbi was completely drenched by the filthy water.
 Emotions soared and tempers flared.

-The legal counsel, however, was astounded by Rav Kook’s response.
-‘I have no interest in court cases.
-Despite what they did to me, I love them.
+“I have no interest in court cases,” replied the rabbi.
+“Despite what they did to me, I love them.
 I am ready to kiss them, so great is my love!
-I burn with love for every Jew.’
+I burn with love for every Jew.”

 Rav Kook would say: